 I Make Less Than $48,560 ($100,400 for a Family of Four) - If your income is under 400% of the poverty level, you pay no more than 9.78% of income for the Silver Plan.
 In other words, your subsidy is the cost of the second lowest Silver Plan minus 9.5 percent of your income.

-Even though it's higher, paying the tax probably still costs less than getting insurance.
-But your costs will increase dramatically if you run out of luck.
+Even though you don't have to pay the tax, it's still a good idea to at least have catastrophic insurance.
 For example, the average emergency room visit is $1,265.
 If you break your foot, treatment could cost $16,000.
-Cancer treatment can cost $30,000 ($7,000 for chemotherapy alone).
+Cancer treatment can cost $30,000, with $7,000 going for chemotherapy alone.

 I Have Insurance - Your health insurance costs stay the same.
 But, you might get a better plan for lower costs from Obamacare.
 Keep in mind, too, that health insurance costs are rising regardless of Obamacare.
 Businesses have been putting more of the cost onto employees for years, just to keep their profit margins.
 Health care costs have been rising, on average, 3%-4% a year, so insurance companies are raising their fees to cover their profit margins.
 So if your health insurance costs have been rising, they will continue to do so for these reasons.

 A vision care or discount dental plan, discount medical plan, or worker's comp is not insurance.

 Catastrophic insurance is considered qualified insurance.
 But you may want to compare it to a full-coverage plan on the exchange to see if you can lower your overall health care costs.
 Remember that if you do switch, you won't be able to go back unless you are under 30 or have some other circumstances.

 If you have COBRA, you can keep it.
 But you will probably get a better deal on the exchanges.

 I Make More than $200,000 ($250,000 for Married Couples) - Those making more than $200,000 a year ($250,000 for married couples filing jointly, $125,000 for married couples filing separately) pay these additional investment taxes: